Supporting children and young people with autism spectrum disorder (ASD)

 The Incredible Years Autism programmes are part of a series of interlocking, evidence-based programmes for parents, children and teachers, supported by over 30 years of research.

-The Incredible Years Autism is a 14-16 session programme for parents, and the Incredible Years Helping Children with Autism is a separate six-session programme for teachers, of children aged 2-5 with autism.
+The Incredible Years Autism is a 14–16 session programme for parents, and the Incredible Years Helping Children with Autism is a separate six-session programme for teachers of children aged 2–5 with autism.
 Together, they aim to promote children’s emotional regulation, positive social interactions and language development.

-- The Incredible Years Autism programme (for parents)(external link)
+The Incredible Years Autism programme (for parents)(external link)

-- The Incredible Years Helping Children with Autism programme (for teachers)(external link).
+The Incredible Years Helping Children with Autism programme (for teachers)(external link)

-The following links connect you to information and support from specialist, community, and government organisations.
+The following links connect you to information and support from specialist, community and government organisations.

-The Ministry does not accept liability for the accuracy or content of information on these third party websites.
+The Ministry of Education does not accept liability for the accuracy or content of information on these third party websites.
 When we link to other websites, that doesn’t mean we endorse them.
 And when you visit those websites, their conditions and copyright policies apply.

 Specialist and community organisations